2020 Los Angeles Rams season: NFC Wild Card Playoffs: at (3) Seattle Seahawks

 A dominant performance by the NFL's No. 1-ranked defense and a breakout performance by rookie running back Cam Akers lifted the Rams to an upset victory over the host Seahawks.
 The Rams' triumph ended a 10-game postseason home win streak for Seattle at dating back to 2004, when the then-St. Louis Rams defeated the Seahawks 27-20 in an NFC Wild Card Game at Lumen Field, then known as Qwest Field.
 After an exchange of opening-drive punts, Los Angeles pushed into Seattle territory as Akers ran five times for 35 yards.
 Starting for the second straight week, quarterback John Wolford completed passes of 15 and 13 yards to wide receiver Cooper Kupp, but was then knocked out of the game after colliding with Seattle safety Jamal Adams on a scramble down to the Seahawks 18.
 The drive ended in a 40-yard field goal by kicker Matt Gay.
 After Seattle tied the game early in the second quarter, Rams quarterback Jared Goff (still nursing a broken thumb suffered during the teams' previous meeting two weeks earlier) misfired on his first four pass attempts before connecting with Kupp on a 44-yard pass play that led to a 39-yard field goal by Gay.
 On the Seahawks' next possession, cornerback Darious Williams picked off a Russell Wilson pass and returned it 42 yards for a touchdown.
-Seattle was able to answer with long touchdown pass from Wilson to DK Metcalf on a broken play, but the Rams countered with a 75-yard scoring drive.
+Seattle was able to answer with a long touchdown pass from Wilson to wide receiver DK Metcalf on a broken play, but the Rams countered with a 75-yard scoring drive.
 Akers took a dump-off pass from Goff and turned it into a 44-yard gain, then ran for 20 yards on his next carry that would ultimately set up his own score on a 5-yard run and a 20-10 halftime lead for L.A.
 In the fourth quarter, Gay would add his third field goal of the day from 36 yards and after Micah Kiser recovered a fumble on a Seahawks punt return, Goff found wide receiver Robert Woods wide open for a 15-yard TD pass to give the Rams a 30-13 advantage.
 Defensively both linebacker Leonard Floyd and defensive tackle Aaron Donald had two sacks each of Wilson, who was sacked five times in total and was hit a total of 10 times.
 The Seahawks were limited to 278 yards and were forced to punt eight times.
 Akers' 131 rushing yards (on 28 carries) was the fifth-best single-game performance in Rams' postseason history, and his 176 yards in total offense ranked No. 3 all-time for Los Angeles in the playoffs.
 Also, for the first time in the entire season, the Rams did not suffer a turnover.